edmaputra/cpwarehouse/WAREHOUSE_SERVICE_PLAN.md

 ## 16. Assumptions

-1. PostgreSQL database is available and accessible
+1. MongoDB 4.0+ is available and accessible (4.0+ required for multi-document transactions)
 2. Using Spring Boot 3.5.7 with Java 21
 3. RESTful API follows JSON format
 4. Stock operations require immediate consistency (not eventual)